Mazid2003/Do-You-Like-Me/README.md

 📱 Improve mobile responsiveness with larger touch targets

 💡 A lighthearted project made just for fun and learning interactive front-end design.)

+### 💬 Want to Collaborate?

+Feel free to fork the repo, submit PRs, and give your feedback! 🔥💡

+📜 License

+This project is open-source under the MIT License.
+Feel free to use and modify it! 🚀

+🧑‍💻 Author

+Built with ❤️ by Mohammad Mazid